keithcdodd/CICADA/README.md

 # CADICA
-Complete Automatic Denoising Independent Component Analysis for rs-fMRI
+Comprehensive Automatic Denoising Independent Component Analysis for rs-fMRI

 # Installation
 CADICA requires FSL and matlab or octave (tested on matlab 2022a).
 Otherwise, this can be just be downloaded as a folder for the user.
 It is highly recommended that fMRIPrep has also been run on the data of interest ahead of time.